dubasdey/netflix-export/README.md

 # netflix-export

-Export your netflix list to csv file
+Allows to export your personal profile list to a CSV file